jocelyndb/FloorPlan/README.md

 - As a user, I want to be able to print out a floor plan which shows the dimensions of each room and floor formatted for approval from builders
+- As a user, I want to be able to load a planning workroom from a file (Because this is how we're being asked to do data persistence instead of saving individual plans)
+- As a user, I want to be reminded to save my planning workroom when quitting the application

 For interior designers:
 - As a user, I want to be able to design coloured rectangular furniture